 - ¾ tsp ginger grated or paste

-- 2 to 3 tbsp coriander leaves chopped finely
+- 2 to 3 tablespoon coriander leaves chopped finely

 - ¾ cup curd or yogurt or dahi (fresh, not sour)